Ace every interview with Interview AiBoxInterview AiBox real-time AI assistant

 Does this only affect non-technical or high-volume roles?

-No. Software engineers are seeing the same shift through screening bots, asynchronous prompts, AI-assisted summaries, and AI-aware technical interviews.
+No. Software engineers are seeing the same shift through AI interviewer assessments, asynchronous prompts, AI-assisted summaries, and AI-aware technical interviews.

-Should I treat an on-demand or AI-led first round as seriously as a human recruiter call?
+Should I treat an AI-led first round as seriously as a human recruiter call?

 Yes.
 In many cases it is not a minor formality.
 It is the first filter that decides whether you reach a human at all.